syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 N> The Changing of `TabIndex` in GridControl can be notified by using the [TabIndexChanged](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.ScrollControl~TabIndex.html) event.

-### Avoid setting focus using TAB key for particular control
+### Avoid setting focus using TAB key for a particular control
 The focus for particular control using <kbd>TAB</kbd> key can be restricted by using [TabStop](https://msdn.microsoft.com/en-in/library/system.windows.forms.control.tabstop%28v=vs.110%29.aspx) property.

 {% tabs %}